Salgat/Concurrent-Containers-Library/README.md

 }
 ```

 Concurrent vector uses locks for writes but is lock-free and wait-free for reads, which helps if your program only seldom writes to the vector.
+This container is especially unique in that, unlike most concurrent vector implementations, this supports thread-safe insertions and erases.

 Progress
 -----------------

 There is still a lot of work to do and not every method works properly (I believe vector currently has an issue with inserting values).
-Additionally, the classes are not properly setup (missing things like rule of 5 and std::move where applicable).
+Additionally, the classes are not properly setup (missing things like rule of 5 and std::move where applicable) and are not exception-safe.
 Finally, there is a lot of commenting, more than is normal for a project, because of how difficult concurrent programming can be.
 Feedback is appreciated.